Since September 2023, this feature works across the latest devices and browser versions. This feature might not work in older devices or browsers.

 }

-This example will use the algorithm, symbols, and other properties of the lower-alpha counter style, but will remove the period ('.') after the counter representation, and enclose the characters in parenthesis; like (a), (b), etc.
+This example uses the algorithm, symbols, and other properties of lower-alpha, one of the several native list-style-type counter values, but extends it by removing the period ('.') after the counter representation and enclosing the characters in parentheses, as in (a) and (b).

 @counter-style alpha-modified {